CudaRabbani/employeeList/README.md

 ### Future Work

 - Move the data storage from file system to actual database
-- We can also seed the database from our current employee list resided in the `employee.json` file
+- Seed the database from our current employee list resided in the `employee.json` file
 - There are many ways to switch the storage system:
     - We can create a service that will read the existing employee list and write them into the database table
     - We can also use mysql dump to read the data from the file and write them into database table (formatting on the existing file may require some changes)

 - Add user input validation
 - Add user authentication to perform certain task